-Through our employee surveys, we achieved a stable average score of 8.4 out of 10 throughout 2023.
-In 2023, we continued an additional module in the employee survey with questions about diversity and inclusion so that we can compare to the results from 2022.
+Through our employee surveys, we achieved a stable average score of 8.5 out of 10 throughout 2024.
+In 2024, we continued an additional module in the employee survey with questions about diversity and inclusion so that we can compare to the results from 2022 and 2023.
 The employees experienced that Storebrand promotes a diverse and inclusive workforce, and that you are accepted regardless of background.
-The degree of trust in Storebrand as an employer is high.
-In 2023, we scored 8.3 out of 10 on questions in the supplementary module on diversity and inclusion.
-This is 0.1 percentage points below the industry average, and our ambition is to lift the result in 2024.
 Storebrand will, among other things, work purposefully to strengthen the work on risk assessments of grounds for discrimination other than gender, with systematic analyses as a basis for measures.
 Furthermore, we will continue to increase diversity skills and continue our efforts in recruitment and development opportunities to ensure diversity and inclusion.